 My Mom isn’t remembered for what I’ll call her “hands-off goulash,” a boring, overcooked stew with ground chuck bubbling away in the crockpot when we came home from school.
 Her breakfast skills were limited to preparing electric-skillet fried onions and potatoes and scrambled eggs or getting us to make our own instant oatmeal and cold cereal.
 “Creative cook” she was not: she far preferred spending time in the garden or knitting sweaters to spending lots of time in the kitchen.
 Except, however, when she was baking bread.

 A Family Bread Recipe

-Mom’s homemade bread is famous in my family both for how Mom secured the recipe—from Dad’s intimidating grandmother Ruth, the family matriarch, when Mom was a newly married Duchak—as well as the hand-made wonder of a fresh loaf of bread in an increasingly “convenience food” world.
+Mom’s homemade bread is famous in my family both for how Mom secured the recipe—from Dad’s intimidating grandmother Ruth, the family matriarch, when they were newly married—as well as the hand-made wonder of a fresh loaf of bread in an increasingly “convenience food” world.
 Every December, Mom would send us to school with a collection of loaves to distribute to our teachers and bus drivers as her low-cost but much appreciated thank you gifts for the folks who took care of her kids during the day.